ismnoiet/PHPCRUD/README.md

 ## PHPCrud
-A DSL php module to generate php file containing all CRUD(Create,Read,Update,Delete) operations related to a given table description.
+A DSL(Domain Specific Language) php module to generate php file containing all CRUD(Create,Read,Update,Delete) operations related to a given table description.

 ### What's included
 this module include three classes,**connection** class to deal with everything related to connection with DB, **attribute** class as its name says it is used to hold attributes informations and finally the **table** class which requires both connection and attribute classes